nguyenjpus/linux/_posts/2025-09/2025-09-25-Mastering-Linux+-Multiple-Choices-Q1-bootloader-recovery-practice.markdown

 - **Automate**: Use tools like Ansible to apply GRUB fixes across multiple servers.
 - **Test First**: Always simulate in VMs before production changes.
 - **Stay Calm**: Boot failures are stressful in production—methodical steps (like this guide) ensure success.

-**Next Steps**: Re-practice using this guide to solidify skills.
-If you hit new issues, share exact outputs (e.g., `mount`, `ls /boot`).
-Consider exploring related scenarios (e.g., kernel module issues from Q8, LVM recovery from Q6) for deeper prep.
-You’re well on your way to acing your cert and landing that data center job—great work!